New Press (2024-Present)

 -

-True story: we accidentally played this LP on 45 rpm ...
-The thing is, it sounded beautiful ... as soon as we span it at the proper 33 rpm, we found ourselves stunned.
+True story, and just as a little aside: we accidentally played this LP on 45 rpm ...
+The thing is, it sounded beautiful.
+That said, as soon as we spun it at the proper 33 rpm, we found ourselves stunned.
 The fact that something too mind-falteringly beautiful if esoteric was kept under wraps for a quarter of a century seems criminal.

 —Brett Callwood, Music Connection